 Day 2 Lima/Cusco (1B)

 Early flight to Cusco.
 Free day for shopping and to explore the city.
+Choose to pre-book the Cusco Cooking Class.
 Optional city tour.

 Day 3 Cusco/Ollantaytambo (1B, 1L)

 Begin two days of guided biking excursions through the Sacred Valley, in the Maras, Moray, and Pisac areas, using Ollantaytambo as a base.
 Visit the G Adventures-supported women’s weaving co-op and Parwa community restaurant in Huchuy Qosqo.